DavidFerreiro/ProteinModelerABC/README.md

 ```
 make all
 ```
-Next, Python3, R and some libraries and modules have to be installed:
+Some libraries and modules have to be installed:

 |Name	|Language	|Version|
 |---------------|---------------|---------------|